Harmologa oblongana: Taxonomy

+Description

 The forewings are ochreous whitish, suffused with brownish ochreous and fuscous grey along the margins.
 The costa and inner margin are strigulated (finely streaked) with dark fuscous and there is a distinct dark fuscous-grey basal patch, often mixed with ochreous.
 The hindwings are whitish grey, tinged with ochreous and spotted with dark grey.
 The apex is dark grey.

+The male of this species is usually very dull looking, and it's wing-markings are often very indefinite, however the female is more distinctly marked.

+Habitat and hosts

+Larvae of this species have been collected from spun up leaves of Discaria toumatou.